yuzawa-san/onnxruntime-java/README.md

 [![build](https://github.com/yuzawa-san/onnxruntime-java/workflows/build/badge.svg)](https://github.com/yuzawa-san/onnxruntime-java/actions)
 [![codecov](https://codecov.io/gh/yuzawa-san/onnxruntime-java/branch/master/graph/badge.svg)](https://codecov.io/gh/yuzawa-san/onnxruntime-java)

-This is an **experimental** Java binding to Microsoft's [ONNX Runtime](https://github.com/microsoft/onnxruntime).
+This is a Java binding to Microsoft's [ONNX Runtime](https://github.com/microsoft/onnxruntime) which uses Java 19's new foreign memory API internally.

+This project's goals are to provide a type-safe, lightweight, and performant binding which abstracts a lot of the native and C API intricacies away behind a Java-friendly interface.
+This is loosely coupled to the upstream project and built off of the public (and stable) [C API](https://onnxruntime.ai/docs/api/c/struct_ort_api.html).

 The minimum supported Java version is 19.
-Given the fact that the foreign function API (f/k/a Project 'Panama') is in preview, this library should be considered a proof of concept and lacks full stability guarantees at this time.

-This project's goals are to provide a type-safe, performant binding which abstracts a lot of the native and C API intricacies and is loosely coupled to the upstream project.
+There are [other](https://github.com/bytedeco/javacpp-presets/tree/master/onnxruntime) [fine](https://github.com/microsoft/onnxruntime/tree/main/java) bindings which use JNI and are capable of supporting lower Java versions.

 ## Usage